 Just to make things a little more complicated, Cruelty Free International (aka, the good guys) have recently announced that they are piloting a scheme to put their certified brands’ products on the shelves in China.
 Whaaaaat.
 This obviously muddies the waters somewhat… You can expect another blog post about that soon!

-Another important factor to consider is that the majority of brands are owned by holding companies or parent companies that can have different ethics to their own.
+Another important factor to consider is that the majority of brands are owned by holding companies or parent companies that can have different ethics or cruelty free policies to their own.

 (I told you it was getting complicated).

-I won’t be purchasing any of Aussie’s products anytime soon, and I personally don’t class them as a cruelty-free brand.
-But, they’re trying, which is important, and they’re doing better than a lot of others out there.
+I won’t be purchasing any of Aussie’s products anytime soon, and I personally don’t class them as a cruelty free brand.
+But, they’re trying, which is important, and they’re doing better than a lot of other fully animal testing brands.

 This post may contain affiliate links